 Federal Council on Negro Affairs

-Alfred E. Smith was born on this date in 1903.
+Alfred Edgar Smith was born on this date in 1903.
 He was a Black administrative activist.

 During the 1940s, Smith wrote two regular columns for the Chicago Defender newspaper, edited a Washington-based newsletter, and contributed articles to several publications.
 Smith's other professional activities included founding the Capitol Press Club, a group of Washington-based Black journalists.
 He was also active in various civil rights organizations, including the National Association for the Advancement of Colored People and the Urban League.
 He formed a social group called the Gourmet Club.

-These interests brought Smith into contact with many Black leaders.
-They produced friendships that included the poet Langston Hughes, Dean of the Howard University Medical School, W. Montague Cobb, psychologist Kenneth Clark, and writer Alain Locke.
+These interests brought Smith into contact with many Black leaders and produced friendships, including the poet Langston Hughes, Dean of the Howard University Medical School, W. Montague Cobb, psychologist Kenneth Clark, and writer Alain Locke.
 Alfred E. Smith retired from government service in 1974 and died on May 26, 1986.

 University of Arkansas Libraries